How Borderline Personality Disorder Can Affect A Person's Relationships With Others

 • Inpatient programs for individuals in need of intense treatment

 If you're struggling with BPD symptoms, you are certainly not alone, and there is hope!
-Individuals who seek treatment are very likely to recover, with over 50% recovering after two years and more than 80% recovering after ten years.
+People with borderline personalities who seek treatment are very likely to recover, with over 50% recovering after two years and more than 80% recovering after ten years.

 Regain's online therapists can help you begin your recovery process and live a healthier, happier life.
 Later, we'll introduce you to two of our experienced counselors.